NBISweden/elixir_evaluation_evaluation/docs/introduction.md

 came to be and by which criteria the best were selected, in the hope of establishing the usefulness of this survey.

-Besides disussing the current survey question, this paper is the first to give a fully transparent process on how, with the same goals in mind, a similar set of evaluation questions were developed
+Besides discussing the current survey question, this paper is the first to give a fully transparent process on how, with the same goals in mind, a similar set of evaluation questions were developed